Home | List of Moves |

 Get Your Bearings

-When you take a moment to determine where you are or the right direction to go in, you may ask one Question.
-If you pick a reaction or have a connection to the neighborhood, you may ask a second question.
-If you use anything you learn you may take +1 to either Transit or Steer Clear.
+When you take a moment to determine where you are or the right direction to go in, the Magistrate will answer one Question you ask, then roll +Environs.
+If have a connection to the neighborhood, you may ask a second question.

 Questions